alyoawesome/Educational-Planner/README.md

 ## CPSC 210 – *Personal Project*

-This application is an educational planner that allows students to keep track of their overall averages in their course using the grades they input from each of the course's assignments.
+This application is an educational planner that allows students to keep track of their overall averages in their courses using the grades they input from each of the course's assignments.

 This project is of interest to me because I'm aware that some schools may not offer software that allows their students to track their progress and evaluate their academic weak points.
 In today's educational environment, being